34panda/docsify/gamepi43/gamepi43.md

 Prepare a USB stick (8GB or more is recommended).
 Clean it and format to FAT32.

-Inside create an empty directory called `retropie` (depending on the OS used that name may vary, that one worked for me byt you can also try `retropie-mount` or find other if both of them dont work)
+Inside create an empty directory called `retropie` (depending on the OS used that name may vary, that one worked for me byt you can also try `retropie-mount` or find other if both of them dont work).

 Then update the device (skip this step if you are already on the latest OS version):